jl924/glacierRepo/README.md

 - Reviews List:

-  - Core of the module and displays all available reviews for the user to read.
+  - Displays all available reviews for the user to read.
   - Sortable by helpfulness, relevance, or newest.
   - Filterable by text or rating given.